Difference Between Die Casting Mold and Plastic Injection Mold

 7. The parting surface matching requirements of die casting die are higher, because the fluidity of alloy is much better than that of plastic.
 It is very dangerous for high temperature and high pressure material flow to fly out of the parting surface.

 8. Generally, the injection mold can be vented by a parting surface.
-The die casting mold must be provided with an exhaust slot and slag collection bag.
+The die mold must be provided with an exhaust slot and slag collection bag.

 9. Die casting mold injects faster, plastic injection is divided into several stages.